Tarnage/CITS3002-Project/docs/report.md

 ## Design
 ## Why we would use a simplex connectionless service also known as unacknowledged connectionless service. compared to the others
 We are using a half-duplex method but dont have timeouts and we dont read msgs.
-Its kind of a cross between simplex and half-duplex, since connection over LAN is realiable and we cant have a timeout since compile files takes an unknown amount of time.
-Best we can do is jsut wait for an acknowledgement, or wait until an error message is sent.
+Its kind of a cross between simplex and half-duplex, since connection over LAN is reliable and we cant have a timeout since compile files takes an unknown amount of time.
+Best we can do is just wait for an acknowledgement, or wait until an error message is sent.
 (But you may have a good idea)

 ### Protocol